Carlosgf11/Carlosgf11/README.md

 - 👀 I’m interested in R and python for life science and statistics
 - 🌱 I’m currently learning R and python
 - 💞️ I’m looking to collaborate with anyone who has the same interests
-- 📫 How to reach me  cgarciafl@unal.edu.co- carlosagf11m@gmail.com
+- 📫 How to reach me  cgarciafl@unal.edu.co - carlosagf11m@gmail.com

 <!---
 Carlosgf11/Carlosgf11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.